-This paper describes the sources and methods used to estimate carbon emissions embodied in final demand and international gross trade for 65 economies over the period 2005-2015.
-Earlier OECD analyses of carbon footprints, accounting for global production networks, helped raise awareness of divergences between territorial and resident principles, and between production-based and consumption-based carbon emissions.
-Understanding the differences in these measures is important for governments to better understand and address greenhouse gas mitigation options.
-Thus, a new refined methodology was applied to allocate territorial emissions to production-based emissions (industries and households) using OECD Inter-Country Input-Output tables and International Energy Agency (IEA) CO2 emissions from fuel combustion statistics.
-In particular, this methodology introduces: 1) explicit distinctions between territorial and resident principles, economic output and final demand-based emissions and emissions embodied in gross imports and exports; 2) estimates by major fuel combustion sources; and 3) fuel purchases by non-resident industries and households.
+Earlier OECD analyses of carbon footprints, taking into account global production networks, have contributed to increased awareness of divergences between territorial- or production-based and consumption-based carbon emissions.
+Understanding the differences in these measures is an essential contribution to international climate change discussions and related negotiations.
+This paper provides estimates of carbon emissions embodied in final demand and international gross trade for 65 economies over the period 2005 to 2015 using a revised methodology to allocate territorial emissions to economic output-based emissions (businesses and households).
+Using OECD's Inter-Country Input-Output (ICIO) tables and International Energy Agency (IEA) CO2 emissions from fuel combustion statistics, new estimates of emissions embodied in final demand and in international trade were generated using a more refined methodology than previous versions.
+In particular, the following extensions were introduced: 1) explicit distinctions between territorial, economic output and final demand-based emissions as well as emissions embodied in gross imports and exports; 2) estimates by major fuel combustion sources; and, 3) fuel purchases by nonresident industries (road transportation; international aviation and marine bunkers) and households (motor vehicle fuel consumption abroad).